drts01/presentation--ci-cd-101/slides/029-jekyll.md

 ```

 <aside class="notes">
-* We are actually going to be using specific<br />version of Jekyll and<br />set of plugins.
+* using a specific version of Jekyll and<br />set of plugins.
 * Bundler manages<br />
   * set of gems (Ruby pkgs)
   * per project via a Gemfile.